GeoBosh/rbibutils/README.md

 Convert bibliography files between various formats.
 All formats supported by the `bibutils` utilities are available.
-In addition, conversion from and to `bibentry` (the R native representation based on Bibtex) is supported.
+In addition, conversion from and to `bibentry`, (the R native representation based on Bibtex, is supported.

 The main function is `bibConvert()`.
 It takes an input bibliography file in one of the supported formats, converts its contents to another format, and writes the result to a file.
 All formats, except for `rds` (see below) are plain text files.

-In the initial release only UTF-8 and ASCII encodings are guaranteed to work, although the underlying code contains information for numerous encodings and may be able to make correct guess behind the scene.
+The default encoding is UTF-8 for both, input and output.
+All encodings handled by `bibutils` are supported.

 Bibentry objects can be input from an `R` source file or from an `rds` file.
 The `rds` file should contain a `bibentry` R object, saved from R with `saveRDS()`.